Baldo (Italian comics)

 Baldo is the title character of an Italian comic series created by Luciano Bottaro.
 He is a Canadian Mountie.

 Background

 It debuted in 1952, in the children magazine Gaie fantasie.
 Its stories were later published, until 1987, in a number of Edizioni Alpe (later Edizioni Bianconi) comic magazines, such as Tiramolla, Pepito and Cucciolo.
 Baldo was also the title character of a shortliving comic book series, published from 1979 to 1980.

 The comic was also published with some success in France, between 1954 and 1982, by the editor Sagéditions.
-Many stories have been made specifically for the French market by Carlo Chendi as writer and by Guido Scala and Giorgio Rebuffi as illustrators.
+Many stories have been made specifically for the French market by Carlo Chendi as a writer and by Guido Scala and Giorgio Rebuffi as illustrators.